 What you will learn:

-Students leave this workshop with a solid understanding of the core foundation of photography and digital capture which enables students to explore other level 2 workshops.
+Students leave this workshop with a solid understanding of the core foundation of photography, digital capture and image printing which enables students to explore other level 2 workshops.

 What you will need: